hippalectryon-0/sandboxie-docs/Content/RecoverySettings.md

 ![](../Media/RecoverySettings.png)

-While you can manually explore the contents of the sandbox and extract the files you need, Sandboxie has a [Quick Recovery](QuickRecovery.md) tool that scans particular folders and informs you if any files are available for recovery out of the sandbox.
+While you can manually explore the contents of the sandbox and extract the files you need, Sandboxie has a [Recovery](Recovery.md) tool that scans particular folders and informs you if any files are available for recovery out of the sandbox.
 The Recovery group configures this tool.

 * * *